Mercantile Rowing Club (VIC)

 Rosemary was not a rower herself but has lived rowing throughout her life.
 She was imbued with rowing by her father Ron March.
 She accompanied her father coaching on the Yarra daily sitting on a seat on her father’s coaching bicycle.
 She had her first swim in the Yarra at the age of four years old when father Ron rode into the Yarra near Morell Bridge.

 Rosemary attended almost every regatta in Victoria, many in New South Wales and the King's Cup circuit, accompanying her father, a Victorian selector.
 She also attended international events including the 1967 Royal Canadian Henley Regatta at St. Catharines, Ontario, Canada, the North American Championships and the scene of the great victory by the Australian coxed four containing her good friends from Melbourne.
 She then flew down to Philadelphia for the day to watch the NSW based Australian eight in training; basically the next year Silver Mexico eight.
-She also attended the 1978 World Championships and more recently the 2010 World Championships in New Zealand and the London Olympic Games in 2012.
+She also attended the 1978 Junior World Championships at Lake Bagsvaerd Copenhagen Denmark and more recently the 2010 World Championships at Lake Karapiro New Zealand and the London Olympic Games in 2012.

 Her love of the sport and the people within it is evident from even these few sentences.
 This led Rosemary to become heavily involved in the administration of the sport.